taskless/taskless/docs/guides/background-jobs.md

 ## Password Resets, but Faster and More Reliable

 We're going to be fixing up a very simple password reset flow for a hypothetical website.
-A completed example is available [in the examples folder](https://github.com/taskless/taskless/tree/main/examples/next-postmark) if you'd like to just look at the final product.
+A completed example is available [in the examples folder](https://github.com/taskless/taskless/tree/main/examples/next-gudie) if you'd like to just look at the final product.

-In this example, we're using a third party service for sending email.
-We call it [Postmark](https://postmarkapp.com/), but it could be Mandrill, Mailchimp, or any other email gateway.
+In this example, we're using a third party service for sending email, emulated through some `setTimeout` calls.
 Like any other service, there can be hiccups.
-We don't want the user waiting for a password reset to be stuck waiting on our server-to-server communication; this is doubly true if we need to retry sending the email multiple times.
+What we're building is a solution to that flaky service; it's long running retries without making the user stare at a "loading" icon while we do it.
 This process, _doing work in the background_ is where Taskless excels.

 ## Environment Setup